daisyy125/ga-project-2-spelling/README.md

 **Hurdles:**

-I was having issues retrieving the data from arrays nested few layers within.
+- API: I was having issues retrieving the data from arrays nested few layers within.
 I've tried multiple ways but no data would return in display.
 Eventually I asked for an extra few sets of eyes to help me, GA peers (Mindy, Dan, Sage and Peter) and GA Instructor (Hou) that I finally got the data to pass through properly.
 Who knew that you would need to set a condition to verify there is data to pass through and THEN display.
 Everyday you learn something new!

 **Unsolved problems:**

 ## Future Add-ons

 ## Credits
-- Image by yabayee from Pixabay
+- Bee Image by yabayee from Pixabay

 **App help:**